ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Determines how data travels from the edge to your origin.
 Valid values: `direct`, `http`, `https`.
 The default value is `direct`.

 `--json`
-:   The JSON file or JSON string used to describe a range application.
+:   The json file or json string used to describe a range application.
-    - The required fields in JSON data are `protocol`, `dns`.
+    - The required fields in json data are `protocol`, `dns`.
-        - `protocol`: Port configuration at CIS's edge.
+        - `protocol` : Port configuration at CIS's edge.
-        - `dns`: The name and type of DNS record for the range application.
+        - `dns` : The name and type of DNS record for the range application.
-            - `name`: The name of DNS record for the range application.
+            - `name` : The name of DNS record for the range application.
-            - `type`: The type of DNS record associated with the application.
+            - `type` : The type of DNS record associated with the application.
 Valid values: `CNAME`.
     - The optional fields are `origin_direct`, `origin_dns`, `origin_port`, `proxy_protocol`, `ip_firewall`, `edge_ips`, `tls`, `traffic_type`.
-        - `origin_direct`: A list of destination addresses to the origin.
+        - `origin_direct` : A list of destination addresses to the origin.
-        - `origin_dns`: Method and parameters used to discover the origin server address via DNS.
+        - `origin_dns` : Method and parameters used to discover the origin server address via DNS.
             - `name`: DNS record name.
-        - `origin_port`: The destination port at the origin.
+        - `origin_port` : The destination port at the origin.
-        - `proxy_protocol`: Enable Proxy Protocol to the origin.
+        - `proxy_protocol` : Enable Proxy Protocol to the origin.
 Valid values: `on`, `off`, `v1`, `v2`, `simple`.
 The default value is `off`.
             *Deprecated*.
 The value `on` is equivalent to `v1`.
-        - `ip_firewall`: Control whether or not enables the IP Firewall for this application.
+        - `ip_firewall` : Control whether or not enables the IP Firewall for this application.
 Valid values: `on`, `off`.
-        - `edge_ips`: The anycast edge IP configuration for the hostname of this application.
+        - `edge_ips` : The anycast edge IP configuration for the hostname of this application.
-            - `type`: The type of edge IP configuration specified.
+            - `type` : The type of edge IP configuration specified.
 Dynamically allocated edge IPs use range anycast IPs in accordance with the connectivity you specify.
 Valid values: `dynamic`.
-            - `connectivity`: The IP versions supported for inbound connections on range anycast IPs.
+            - `connectivity` : The IP versions supported for inbound connections on range anycast IPs.
 Valid values: `all`, `ipv4`, `ipv6`.
         - `tls`: The type of TLS termination associated with the application.
 Valid values: `off`, `flexible`, `full`, `strict`.
-        - `traffic_type`: Determines how data travels from the edge to your origin.
+        - `traffic_type` : Determines how data travels from the edge to your origin.
 When set to `direct`, range will send traffic directly to your origin, and the application's type is derived from the protocol.
 When set to `http` or `https`, range will apply CIS's HTTP/HTTPS features as it sends traffic to your origin, and the application type matches this property exactly.
 Valid values: `direct`, `http`, `https`.
 The default value is `direct`.

 Sample JSON data: